CARRTLABUSF/UnityChallenge24/README.md

 ### Level 3: Game Object Lives

 - **Task**: Modify `LaserHand.cs` and `SphereController.cs`:
-  - Give the sphere 5 lives.
   - Prevent the sphere from being destroyed until the 5th hit by the LaserHand raycast.
+LIke having 5 lives
+  - Only `SphereController.cs` must be the one keeping track of the `lives` remaining.

 https://github.com/CARRTLABUSF/UnityChallenge24/assets/89555610/7bce5954-11fc-4d35-af8b-85a9042821e5